rahilrahimi/team-profile-generator/README.md

 Open in browser to view result.

 # Test
 Used Jest for the tests.
 Each class has its own test suite.
+First, install the Jest package, add "jest" to the test script in the package JSON then use this command "npm run test" in Terminal.

 # Mock-Up
 https://watch.screencastify.com/v/1nerZFIGnszl4B8z5UKI